RibbonCommunications/webrtc-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 * Your Android Studio development environment is set up and ready for new projects.
 * You are familiar with Android development fundamentals.
-* You know the IP address and port of the SPiDR/Kandy Link server.
+* You know the IP address and port of the WebRTC GW server.

 <div class="page-break"></div>